Molly spent a summer backpacking through Thailand. Her goal is to share her unforgettable experience through stories and tips about Thailand

 The mountain, or a large pile of sticky rice, centers every meal.
 Smaller bowls of soups, fruit and vegetables, sometimes chicken, surround the mountain of rice.
 To eat, we were taught to roll a ball of sticky rice into our hands and dip it into the different dishes.
 Most of the dishes were spicy, and the ground garlic and chili added an extra kick.
 For this reason Jim taught us to eat plenty of rice to balance the heat from the other dishes.
 Eating became one of the many balancing acts we learned during our stay at the farm.

-Eating meals family style reflects the importance of community in the Thai culture.
+Eating meals family style reflects the importance of community in Thai culture.
 Eating with our hands allowed us to interact with the food and the people we shared it with.
 We worked together to prepare the meal and we went to the mountain together to enjoy it.

 Medicinal Herbs and Horticulture

 Jim took us on a long walk through the farm town pointing out different plants and their uses.
 We rubbed minty leaves on our teeth and blew bubbles out of the stems of flowers.
-Some leaves could be made into tea to sooth headaches and sore throats.
+Some leaves could be made into tea to soothe headaches and sore throats.
 Others had high nutritional value and we ate them right off the stem.
 The forest was a gigantic medicine cabinet filled with an endless supply of remedies.

-At the back of the property a trail lead us up a steep wooded hill.
-We grabbed on to branches to pull ourselves up the steep grade as our feet slipped on the muddy trail.
+At the back of the property, a trail lead us up a steep wooded hill.
+We grabbed onto branches to pull ourselves up the steep grade as our feet slipped on the muddy trail.
 When we reached the top of the hill, the foliage was burnt and black with soot.
 Earlier that month Jim started a controlled forest fire to produce firewood for the farm.
 Burning the trees made it easier to collect firewood, and we gathered sticks and large branches, making several trips up and down the slippery hillside.

 Using Our Resources

 On another walk through the woods, Jim showed us the many uses of bamboo, a plentiful resource in the forests of Thailand.
 Bamboo is a strong wood that can be used for building homes, floors, pipes and even dishes.
-He chopped down a tall stem and used a saw to cut an 8 inch piece of bamboo.
+He chopped down a tall stem and used a saw to cut an 8-inch piece of bamboo.
 He made the cut right after one of the rings in the bamboo and turned it around to show us.
 Each ring in the bamboo seals off the hollow stem making it easy to create a cup.
 We each took a turn sawing a cup out of the stem and carried them with us throughout the rest of our trip.

 In the woods, Jim found a beautiful red log with smooth wood reaching out in knobby, twisted stems.
 The red wood, or rosewood, is a sturdy, handsome wood that has many uses.
 Jim broke a big piece off that he later sanded down into a knife handle.
 He broke off a few smaller pieces and began to carve away at them with steady strokes.
 He then showed us the slim and slender piece of wood and said it was for our hair.
 He gave us a few pieces of the wood to work on when we got back to the hut, and we later sanded them into smooth sticks for our hair.